vedi/knowledge-base/src/documents/unity/grow/Grow_Leaderboards.html.md

 ## Main Classes & Methods

 Here you can find descriptions of the main classes of GROW Leaderboards.
-These classes contain functionality for leaderboards-related operations such as querying friends state.
+These classes contain functionality for leaderboards-related operations such as fetching friends state.

 ### GrowLeaderboards